ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 The four archetypes can be further subdivided into (at least) six kinds of messages that all deal with different use cases.
 While the archetypes each have their own media type that can be used to identity them during a message exchange, the six concete messages in this section are may only be identified by their content.

-TODO: Consider only describing the different kinds of state reports

 State Reports can be used as